nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

   - nested-child
 ```

-The filter generation would walk the graph topologically, starting from the base filter of `parent`, the filter of `first-child` would be applied to that of `parent`, then `second-child`, in order, all the way down, in order by `weight`.
-In the case of `third-child`, all of its children (only `nested-child` in this case) would be processed in order in the same way and the resultant filter from all of the child groups for `third-child` would be used to process the filter that resulted from the filter of `second-child`.
+The filter generation would walk the graph: starting from the base (match-all) filter of `parent`, the filter of `first-child` would be applied, then `second-child`, as ordered by their `weight`.
+In the case of `third-child`, all of its children (only `nested-child` in this case) would be processed in order in the same way and the resultant filter from all of the child groups for `third-child` would be applied to the filter resulting from `first-child` and `second-child`, resulting in the final filter for `parent`.

 If this is confusing, don't worry.
 We'll cover it more in hands-on examples after this section.

 ### Weights

-Weights are used to enforce the order (aka topological sorting) in which filters are processed when traversing from a parent to each descending child group.
+Weights are used to define the order in which a parent group's child group filters are processed.
 Because this ordering is significant, care must be taken when constructing nested Dynamic Groups to result in filter parameters that have the desired outcome.

 !!! note
     Unique weights are only considered for directly-related child groups.
 In other words, the weights for each child group of a parent group are unique to that parent and only affect the sorting of the children for that parent.

-In practice, weights are automatically assigned in increments of `10`.
-In the web UI, child groups may be dragged and dropped to explicitly sort them.
-When using the API, the weights must be manually provided as a part of your request payload.
+In practice, weights are automatically assigned in increments of `10` when associating child groups in the web UI, and child groups may be dragged and dropped to re-order them and re-assign their weights accordingly.
+When using the REST API, the weights must be explicitly provided as a part of your request payload.

 Using the example group hierarchy above, the weights would be as follows: